1871fotc/fotc/docs/about/legal.md

 >"Page title *(link to page)*" by Friends of Toowong Cemetery Association Inc. *(link to https://www.fotc.org.au)* is licensed under CC BY 4.0 *(link to https://creativecommons.org/licenses/by/4.0/)*

+We ask that you respect the moral right of the original contributor to be acknowledged as the author and retain any Acknowledgements on the work you reuse.

 For example, the preferred attribution for the Toowong Cemetery History page, when reused on the internet is:

 >"[Toowong Cemetery History][history]" by [Friends of Toowong Cemetery Association Inc.][site] is licensed under [CC BY 4.0][CC-BY]